pingcap/docs-cn/tidb-configuration-file.md

 - The number of cached statements.
 - Default value: `100`
+- The type is `uint`.
+Values less than `0` are converted to large integers.

 ### `memory-guard-ratio`

 - It is used to prevent `performance.max-memory` from being exceeded.
-When `max-proc * (1 - prepared-plan-cache.memory-guard-ratio)` is exceeded, the elements in the LRU are removed.
+When `max-memory * (1 - prepared-plan-cache.memory-guard-ratio)` is exceeded, the elements in the LRU are removed.
 - Default value: `0.1`
 - The minimum value is `0`; the maximum value is `1`.